 Having a teenage daughter can be a challenging experience for any parent, but the stress gets a little higher when parents have to have tough conversations.
 With the weather warming up and spring break right around the corner, many teen daughters are asking their parents about travel.
-Specifically, a family vacation with a boyfriends’ family or maybe the dreaded boyfriend/girlfriend trip.
-If your teenage daughter asked you about going on a vacation with her boyfriend here are some important things to consider before giving her a “yes” or “no”.
+Specifically, a family vacation with a boyfriend’s family or maybe the dreaded boyfriend/girlfriend trip.
+If your teenage daughter asked you about going on a vacation with her boyfriend here are some essential things to consider before giving her a “yes” or “no”.

 I Hate My Daughters Boyfriends’ Family

 One of the biggest things to consider before letting your daughter go on vacation with her boyfriend’s family is the family.
-First, ask the obvious questions such as how well do you really know the family, and do they share a similar parenting style with yours?
-Also, if the family vacation is going to be for an extended length of time, inquire about the type of chaperoning to expect for both your daughter and her boyfriend.
+First, ask the obvious questions such as how well you really know the family, and do they share a similar parenting style with yours?
+Also, if the family vacation is going to be for an extended length of time, inquire about the chaperoning to expect for both your daughter and her boyfriend.
 Ask questions about sleeping arrangements or any other things that might concern you.
 If your parenting views align with theirs it is very likely that the boyfriend’s parents share the same concerns about getting pregnant and all the other concerns common among parents of teenagers.